Tallwave/guidelines/docs/Code.md

 <img src="/guidelines/assets/images/code/code-pull.png" alt="pull down changes" />

 You'll be doing `git pull upstream master` a lot in order to stay up to date.
 Frequent smaller commits also helps avoid conflicts.

+There's a little more that goes on under the hood.